 |Subscribe | What is RSS|

-The Smackdown is part of the Fourth Thursday in History series sponsored by Keweenaw National Historical Park.
-Additional support for the event came from the Calumet Theatre, Homestead Graphics, the Isle Royale Natural History Association, Miller’s Jewelry, and the Keweenaw National Historical Park Advisory Commission.
+The contest is part of the Fourth Thursday in History program sponsored by Keweenaw National Historical Park.
+Additional support for this year's Smackdown was provided by the Calumet Theatre, as well as Range Bank, River Valley State Bank, Pat's Foods and Festival Foods, Keweenaw Memorial Medical Center, Homestead Graphics, and the Keweenaw National Historical Park Advisory Commission.